JonnyTran/OpenOmics/docs/contributing.md

 You can contribute in many ways:

 ## Types of Contributions
+- Web development with the Dash for the OpenOmics dashboard webserver.
+- Documentation standards for the OpenOmics Python API.
+- Organize the library of genomics, functional ontologies, interactions, and sequence databases for variety of biological studies.
 - Implement general purpose utilities for importing various fasta, gtf and sequencing files.
-- Organize the library of genomics, functional ontologies, interactions, and sequence databases for variety of biological studies.
-- Documentation standards for the OpenOmics Python API.
-- Webdies

 ## Report Bugs